croblesm/Microsoft-Reactor-SQLContainers-in-Azure/Demo_02/README.md

 * Create SQL container
 * Check container status
 * Check container logs
-* Connect from local Azure Data Studio
+* Connect from local Azure Data Studio and SQLCMD
-* Connect from local SQLCMD

 # Questions?
 If you have questions or comments about this demo, don't hesitate to contact me at <crobles@dbamastery.com>